CLOUD BASED DISASTER PROTECTION

 Let us consider something like your laptop losing its hard drive.
 The laptop has become our office.
 The laptop contains many documents, maybe a soft IP phone, and perhaps a presentation for your next meeting.
 How long does it take to recover?
 When will the new hard drive be available?
 These are questions we ask ourselves and then feel the fear of downtime.

 Fault tolerance such as Raid 1, Raid 5, or Raid 6 are options on hardware and off site data backup companies as well as on site tape drives, USB drives, or a data center of your own.
 Radcom Technologies has a 100% dual writing, dual location hot standby.
 Our primary virtual server and phone server is in our Dallas office, and our hot standby computer virtual server and phone system is located at our data center in Plano.
-Radcom has learned a lot through this discovery process, and we are constantly tweaking our plan.
+Radcom has learned a lot through its discovery process, and we are constantly improving our approach.

 Call on our communications consultants to discuss what we recommend when it comes to business continuity and a plan to stay in business after the unforeseen happens.
 The following items are areas, which must be considered and communicated: